ibmresilient/resilient-community-apps/fn_siemplify/README.md

   NOTE: If your app is available in the container-format only, there is no need to mention the integration server in this readme.
 -->

-# Siemplify App for IBM QRadar SOAR
+# Siemplify App for IBM SOAR

 ## Table of Contents
 - [Release Notes](#release-notes)